What is an appraisal?

 Reconciliation

-Combining information from all approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
-It is important to note that while this amount is probably the best indication of what a property is worth, it may not be the final sales price.
+Combining information from all approaches, the appraiser is then ready to stipulate an opinion of estimated market value for the subject property.
+It is important to note that while this amount is probably the best indication of what a property is worth, it may not be equal to the final sales price in a purchase transaction.
 There are always mitigating factors such as seller motivation, urgency or ''bidding wars'' that may adjust the final price up or down.
 But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-The bottom line is: a Certified Real Estate Appraiser will help you get the most accurate property value, so you can make the most informed real estate decisions.
+A Certified Real Estate Appraiser will provide the most unbiased and accurate opinion market value so that well informed real estate decisions can be made for any purpose.

-You can trust and depend on Erol Sevin and the Certified Appraisal Group, LLC to provide superior quality appraisal reports to meet your needs.
+You can trust and depend on Erol Sevin and the Certified Appraisal Group, LLC to provide superior quality residential real estate appraisal reports to meet all of our needs.

-Contact Us for Certified Appraiser Service in the following markets:
+Contact Us today at 703-451-2241 for Certified Appraiser Service in the following markets:

 Fairfax County, Loudoun County, Prince William County, Arlington County, Alexandria City, Fairfax City, Falls Church City, City of Manassas and Manassas Park.